Infinity Wars: Plot

-Using the Mind Stone, Gamora reads Loki's mind and learns of his visit to the God's Quarry.
-She sets out to investigate the boundary at the Quarry of Creation.
-To neutralize any opposition and to feed Devondra, Gamora traps the Soul World's inhabitants in a pocket dimension called Warp World.
-This pocket dimension merges some of the characters into one individual: Iron Man and Thor are merged into Iron Hammer, Captain America and Doctor Strange are merged into Soldier Supreme, Scarlet Witch and X-23 are merged into Weapon Hex, Spider-Man and Moon Knight are merged into Arachknight, and Black Panther and Ghost Rider are merged into Ghost Panther.
+To feed Devondra, Gamora traps the Soul World's inhabitants in a pocket dimension called Warp World.
+This pocket dimension merges many established pairs of characters into one individual.
 Gamora travels with Flowa to the God's Quarry and begins to dig into the Quarry of Creation.
-It is revealed that Gamora has trapped Loki in the Soul Stone where he tries to enlist a hybrid of Wolverine and Emma Frost called Diamond Patch to find Adam Warlock and prevent the end of the world and Warp World.
+It is revealed that Gamora has trapped Loki in the Soul Stone, where he tries to enlist a hybrid of Wolverine and Emma Frost called Diamond Patch to find Adam Warlock and prevent the end of the world and Warp World.